This week’s Learning at a glance

 Maths

-LC: To apply reasoning skills
+LC: To apply arithmetic skills

 Science